CS-Swansea/Computer-Vision-and-Machine-Learning-Wiki/Programming Resources.md

     - Do not install multiple different versions of CUDA at the same time.
 - Install CUDNN **7.4.1 (or later)**
   - Stands for "CUDA Deep Neural Network Library"
   - Requires you to sign into the NVidia Developer Network on their website to download it.
-    - Signup is free.
-I used my Google account to authenticate.
+Signup is free.
   - Make sure you download a version "**For CUDA 10.0**".

 ## Tensorflow